 Why should you care about Frank Zane, a former bodybuilder, and Mr. Olympia?
 By understanding the history of bodybuilding, the success, and the failures, you increase your chances of success.
 Frank Zane, the bodybuilder, rose to prominence as a three-time Mr. Olympia champion.
-He set numerous milestones in the bodybuilding industry.
+He set many milestones in the bodybuilding industry.
 Before Arnold, Jay, Big Ramy, Lee, or Phil, there was Frank!

-Frank Zane’s Bio
+Frank Zane’s Bio –

-Height 5′11″ (180 cm) Weight 200-210lbs (91–95 kg) Offseason weight 235lb (107 kg) Contest weight 185 lbs (84 kg) Chest 50″ Arms 19.5″ Forearms 16.25″ Thighs 25″ Calves 18½” Waist 34½”
+Height 5′11″ (180 cm) Weight 200-210lbs (91–95 kg) Offseason weight 235lb (107 kg) Contest weight 185 lbs (84 kg) Chest 50″ Arms 19.5″ Forearms 16.25″ Thighs 25″ Calves 18½” Waist 34½.”

 Birth name Francis Joseph Zane Jr. Nickname The Chemist, Gentleman Frank Height 5’11” Born February 1938 in Kingston, Pennsylvania Died 3 September 2003 in Del Mar, California Cause of death Heart failure Career Profession Bodybuilder, powerlifter years active 1957–1982.

+Zane’s favorite protein sources included eggs, fish, chicken, beef, and whey protein powder.
+As for healthy fats, he loved nuts, seeds, olive oil, and avocados.
+Zane’s diet was not about deprivation; he believed you could enjoy your diet and still maintain a healthy physique if you ate good foods.
+Also, this is likely why his diet was so successful for him–he could stick to it for years with no significant issues.
 So, if you’re looking for a healthy and sustainable way to eat like Frank Zane, focus on eating whole, natural foods and getting plenty of protein and healthy fats in your diet.
 Also, track your calories and nutrients.
 It’s the only way to adjust your diet for better results.